-PTRRS users of both compression and optimization services indicated that a reduction in either the gross notional amounts or margin posted in a portfolio to conform with regulatory requirements may not necessarily reduce market risk, counterparty risk and thus the real economic risk.
-It was noted by a user that regulatory requirements (e.g., capital requirements) create an incentive in the market to modify portfolios in a way that may not reduce real economic risk or counterparty risk.
+PTRRS users of both compression and optimisation services indicated that a reduction in either the gross notional amounts or margin posted in a portfolio to conform with regulatory requirements may not necessarily reduce market risk, counterparty risk and thus the real economic risk.
+A user noted that regulatory requirements (e.g., capital requirements) create an incentive in the market to modify portfolios in a way that may not reduce real economic risk or counterparty risk.

 There are also circumstances in which portfolio compression can be harmful in the event of a default by a counterparty that would not have defaulted in the non-compressed network, as the losses are now spread differently, and some counterparties might be hit by larger losses in the compressed network.
-Whilst portfolio compression cannot cause any fundamental defaults, it can change the exposure of counterparty risk in the event of a default by a participant in the portfolio compression exercise.
+Whilst portfolio compression cannot cause any fundamental defaults, it can change the exposure of counterparty risk in the event of a participant's default in the portfolio compression exercise.20

-&lt;sup>15 A Standard for Risk Data - International Swaps and Derivatives Association (isda.org)
+19 A Standard for Risk Data - International Swaps and Derivatives Association (isda.org)